 Wowza Transcoder AddOn contains preview technology that makes the best use of 3rd generation Intel® CoreTM processors on Linux-based operating system distributions by adding support for Intel Quick Sync Video.
 Using Intel Quick Sync Video can double transcoding speeds over 2nd generation Intel Core processors by moving video -conversion tasks to dedicated media processing space.
-Windows operating systems continue to be supported for Intel Quick Sync Video.
 The final version of the technology that supports Quick Sync Video will be available in a later release of Wowza Transcoder AddOn.
 For more information, see How to configure Quick Sync accelerated encoding on Linux.